"Mens Sana in Corpore Sano"

 Athletics for PE Credit

-Beginning in the school year '18-'19 seniors will not be allowed to take Athletics for PE Credit in the spring season of their senior year.
+Seniors are not allowed to take Athletics for PE Credit in the spring season of their senior year.
 This still allows 11 seasons to complete the course and avoids conflicts with senior projects and spring playoff commitments.

 This course allows athletes to practice and develop the skills necessary for peak personal performance.
 An athlete must complete two Overlake sport seasons over a one or two-year period to earn .5 (one semester) of PE credit.
 These sports must be under the direction of the athletic department and this elective option may be used once during a student’s high school career.
 As a guided Canvas course, it is the responsibility of the student-athlete to complete all required work and meet all stated deadlines in order to be eligible to receive credit.